 Since the launch of Little Nourish and Nest, I have wanted to hear from other mothers about how motherhood has shaped their journeys, the challenges, the rituals that benefit them and the simple ways they nurture themselves as women.

-If you've ever found yourself on Instagram looking for some children's room inspiration, chances are you've stumbled across Nicole's beautiful feed
+If you've ever found yourself on Instagram looking for some children's room inspiration, chances are you've stumbled across Nicole's beautiful feed and much-loved brand.

 Little Willow Vintage is a baby homewares brand inspired by its 'less is more' philosophy.
 Nicole hand-stitches the sweetest custom linen cushions and heirloom baby wraps, inspired by simpler times.
 Her range also includes beautiful linen bedding.